lamek/dash_getting_started/dart_steps/README.md

 This list tracks the critical topics for the tutorial, and whether they're implemented in the application.
 This is for me own organization purposes and doesn't really mean anything.

-For the canonical list of topics, see the [project design doc.](https://docs.google.com/document/d/1SOQywApeqLyPKEdIDI5xvTea6RmgyFBgAYqQe73j6_Q/edit?resourcekey=0-VYlgPFgP62-F3pw0OjQOFw&tab=t.rkbpdp9bxsdu))
+Googlers: For the canonical list of topics, see the [project design doc.](https://docs.google.com/document/d/1SOQywApeqLyPKEdIDI5xvTea6RmgyFBgAYqQe73j6_Q/edit?resourcekey=0-VYlgPFgP62-F3pw0OjQOFw&tab=t.rkbpdp9bxsdu))

 - [x] setup, anatomy
 - [x] variables